BibhuAsish1925/Power-Efficient-16x8-SRAM-Array-Design-and-Layout-Implementation-using-a-Low-Power-7T-SRAM-Cell/README.md

 | Fall     | 241.122         | 232.655        | 71.504       | 70.832        |
 | Average  | 274.862         | 265.516        | 55.624        | 56.009       |

-### Observations
+### Observation

-- **Write Operation:** 7T SRAM shows reduced delay compared to 6T SRAM = approx 3.4%
-- **Read Operation:** 7T SRAM shows a slight increase in delay due to the additional transistor in the read path = approx 0.692%
+- **Write delay improves by 3.4%**
+- **Read delay increases slightly by 0.69%**

+The small read delay increase is acceptable considering the improvement in stability and power reduction.

 ---

 ## Comparison Between 6T and 7T SRAM

-To evaluate the effectiveness of the proposed design, a comparison is performed between the conventional **6T SRAM cell** and the proposed **7T SRAM cell** based on important design parameters such as stability, power consumption, area, and delay.

 | Parameter | 6T SRAM | 7T SRAM |
 |-----------|--------|--------|